 MacLachlan's earlier roles established buzz that would last, as he was cast in an array of films during the 1990s that included the Jim Morrison biopic The Doors (1991), Where the Day Takes You (1992), The Flintstones (1994), Showgirls (1995) and One Night Stand (1997).
 The new millennium saw the actor take on more roles, in movies like Hamlet (2000), Miranda (2002), Touch of Pink (2004), in which he portrayed the spirit of Cary Grant, and Mao’s Last Dancer (2010).
 He also made his Broadway debut in a 2003 revival of the Harold Pinter play The Caretaker, co-starring Patrick Stewart (who was also in Dune) and Aidan Gillen.

 Though big-screen parts continued to appear, MacLachlan had carved out a space for himself on the small screen as well, appearing in TV movies as well as a number of popular series.
 Starting in 2000, he starred for a time in Sex and the City, portraying the hubby of Charlotte York (Kristin Davis), with the fictitious couple eventually divorcing over their differences.
-2006 saw MacLachlan featured in the legal drama In Justice and also joining the cast of the hit soap Desperate Housewives as Orson Hodge, a mainstay character for multiple seasons who was the second hubby of Bree Van de Kamp (Marcia Cross).
+The year 2006 saw MacLachlan featured in the legal drama In Justice and also joining the cast of the hit soap Desperate Housewives as Orson Hodge, a mainstay character for multiple seasons who was the second hubby of Bree Van de Kamp (Marcia Cross).

 'Portlandia' and the Return of 'Twin Peaks'

 In 2011 MacLachlan was able to return to his Pacific Northwest roots, taking on a recurring role as mayor in the improv-oriented sketch series Portlandia, starring Fred Armisen and Carrie Brownstein.
 MacLachlan has also been featured in the drama The Good Wife and the action-packed Agents of S.H.I.E.L.D.

-In fall of 2014, it was announced that Twin Peaks would be returning to TV, with Showtime producing a nine-part miniseries slated to air in 2017.
-MacLachlan and other original cast members were slated to return, although there was some dispute about whether Lynch would direct.
+In fall of 2014, it was announced that Twin Peaks would be returning to TV, with Showtime producing a nine-part miniseries which aired in May 2017.
+MacLachlan and other original cast members returned, as well as Lynch, who reprised his duties as director.